-If you love cranberry desserts, be sure not to miss my fresh cranberry shortbread bars that make a beautiful addition to any cookie plate!
+If you love cranberry desserts, be sure not to miss my cranberry orange bread and fresh cranberry shortbread bars that make a beautiful addition to any cookie plate!
 Or create a showstopping holiday dessert with my festive cranberry coconut cake that is decorated with sugared cranberries!

 Cranberry Jello Salad with Cream Cheese Topping

-It’s pretty well established on this blog that I love a good jello like this triple layer Christmas Jell-O or this lemon pineapple Jell-O with pineapple whipped cream topping.
+It’s pretty well established on this blog that I love a good jello like this cherry pineapple jello salad, triple layer Christmas jello, apricot jello salad, or this lemon pineapple jello with pineapple whipped cream topping.
 If jello isn’t your thing, I’m sorry.
 Maybe you would like to try this fresh green bean casserole instead!

 But it should really be no surprise to long-time readers of this blog that I would be all about a cranberry jello salad with cream cheese topping and chopped pecans sprinkled over the top.
 I love the flavors and textures going on in this sweet side dish, from the creamy topping to the crunchy filling to the jiggly gelatin!

 Make it with fresh homemade cranberry sauce or just use the canned stuff – whichever you prefer.

 I know that this recipe for cranberry salad is really more of a dessert and not a salad, but I’m not going to let that stop me from enjoying a slice of this sweet-tart deliciousness with my meal!
 If you want a real salad, definitely try this winter pear, pomegranate & swiss salad with poppy seed dressing!